-- (a) In considering appeals from variance and special exception decisions by the community development board, the city council shall observe procedural requirements set forth in article III. - (b) The city council shall review and grant final authority for special exceptions affecting one acre or more of land, and for all variances affecting more than one parcel of land in a residential district and for property located in the C-1, C-2, C-3, CBD, and conservation zoning districts. - (c) In considering proposed changes to this Code, the city council acts in a legislative capacity, and when making changes to the zoning map, the city council acts in a quasi-judicial manner and shall observe procedural requirements set forth in article III. - (d) Unless otherwise specifically provided in this chapter, the city council shall follow the regular, voting, and other requirements as set forth in other provisions of the City Code, the City Charter, or laws of the State of Florida.
+- (a) In considering appeals from variance and special exception decisions by the community development design board, the city council shall observe procedural requirements set forth in article III. - (b) The city council shall review and grant final authority for all-special exceptions affecting one acre of more of land, and special exceptions for all Planned Unit Developments, and for all variances affecting one more parcels of land in a residential district and for property located in the C-1, C-2, C-3, CBD and conservation zoning districts. - (bc) In considering proposed changes to this Code, the city council acts in a legislative capacity, and when making changes to the zoning map, the city council acts in a quasi-judicial manner and shall observe procedural requirements set forth in article III. - (ed) Unless otherwise specifically provided in this chapter, the city council shall follow the regular, voting and other requirements as set forth in other provisions of the City Code, the City Charter, or laws of the State of Florida.

-ARTICLE III. - ADMINISTRATIVE AND ENFORCEMENT PROCEDURES161
+ARTICLE III. - ADMINISTRATIVE AND ENFORCEMENT PROCEDURES